nicolesavva/nicolesavva/README.md

 🎓 **Data Scientist** | 📊 **Mathematician** | 💡 Exploring the Universe one dataset at a time

 Mathematician turned data scientist.
-I used to prove things were true.
-Now I prove they’re probably true, 95% of the time.
+I used to prove things with certainty.
+Now I settle for 95% confidence and call it a day.

 ---